ferdy/.emacs.d/README.md

 #.emacs.d

 This is the Emacs configuration I use everyday.
-It requires Emacs built from development sources to work.

 ##Notes
 I use Emacs on [Debian Jessie](https://www.debian.org) (amd64).
 This configuration has been tested on a wide range of GNU/Linux distributions, but it is tailored for **Debian-based** systems in particular.

-The `esetup` script helps to create the required environment for this configuration.
+The `esetup` script helps to create the required environment.
 It installs all the necessary tools automatically, provided the user has `sudo` privileges.
-It must be run *before* starting Emacs for the first time.
+The script must be run *before* starting Emacs for the first time.

+This configuration requires an Emacs version built from development sources.
+It does not work with older versions.

 ##Setup
 On your **Debian-based** machine: